 There are, on average, about 1000 active patients at this site, at any point in time.
-Approximately 44% of the population is Latino, many presenting with immigration related issues, often trauma involved.
+Approximately 44% of the population is Latine, many presenting with immigration related issues, often trauma involved.

 Psychology Resident activities include assessment and evaluation; individual, family, and group therapy; multidisciplinary team participation; and consultation with other mental health staff and paraprofessionals.
-In addition to general outpatient treatment, the intern at this site has the opportunity to see patients in the Intensive Outpatient Treatment Specialized Services (IOTSS) program.